Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Feynman Rules for WTMG Theory and Scattering Amplitudes

-In this Appendix, we derive Feynman vertices for the cubic and quartic graviton interactions and dilaton interactions with the aid of {\tt TiKZ} package\,\cite{Ellis:2016jkw}.\ Then, we present some four-point graviton scattering amplitudes with unphysical polarizations which are needed for the discussion in the main text.\ Finally, we explicitly compute the four-point physical graviton scattering amplitudes in the unitary gauge of the covariant TMG theory in comparison with our Landau-gauge calculation of the four graviton scattering amplitudes presented in the main text.
+In this Appendix, we derive Feynman vertices for the cubic and quartic graviton interactions and dilaton interactions.\ Then, we present some four-point graviton scattering amplitudes with unphysical polarizations which are needed for the discussion in the main text.\ Finally, we explicitly compute the four-point physical graviton scattering amplitudes in the unitary gauge of the WTMG theory in comparison with our Landau-gauge calculation of the four graviton scattering amplitudes presented in the main text.